ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 media path, and to generate the SRTP master key.
 Peer certificates can be issued and signed by a certificate authority.
 Alternatively, certificates used in the DTLS exchange can be self-signed.
-If they are self-signed, certificate fingerprints are included in the signalling exchange (e.g., in SIP or WebRTC), and used to bind the DTLS key exchange in the media plane to the signaling plane.
+If they are self-signed, certificate fingerprints are included in the signaling exchange (e.g., in SIP or WebRTC), and used to bind the DTLS key exchange in the media plane to the signaling plane.
-The combination of a mutually authenticated DTLS key exchange on the media path and a fingerprint sent in the signalling channel protects against active attacks on the media, provided the signalling can be trusted.
+The combination of a mutually authenticated DTLS key exchange on the media path and a fingerprint sent in the signaling channel protects against active attacks on the media, provided the signaling can be trusted.
-Signalling needs to be protected as described in, for example, SIP
+Signaling needs to be protected as described in, for example, SIP
 {{?RFC3261}} Authenticated Identity Management {{?RFC8224}} or the WebRTC security architecture {{?I-D.ietf-rtcweb-security-arch}}, to provide complete system security.